Skip to main content

 Required: no

-If this field is present, admins will see an additional link for an app in the dashboard.
-This url path will be prefixed with the app's domain and thus allows to put a direct link to an admin or settings panel in the app.
-This is useful for apps like WordPress or Ghost, which depending on the theme might not have admin login links visible on the page.
+When this field is present, admins see an additional link for an app in the dashboard.
+Cloudron prefixes this url path with the app's domain, allowing a direct link to an admin or settings panel in the app.
+This is useful for apps like WordPress or Ghost, where themes might not have visible admin login links on the page.

 Example: